Mon, Sep 27

 - Debate objections and counterexamples to Aristotle's theory of love and friendship

-- Develop familiarity about how contemporary virtue ethicists think about love as a virtue capable of development.
+- Understand how contemporary virtue ethicists think about love as a virtue capable of development.

 Complete these steps before you come to class

 Consider the following prompts (you may want to write responses to these in your journal or talk about them with a friend):

-- Aristotle thought we love our best friends "for their own sake," and that we have -- in them -- second lives to live.
-Some sophists thought this was crazy, and that all friendship was solely aimed at instrumental gain.
-Do you think most (or all) friendship aims at personal gain?
-Can you think of an example of a friend you love for their own sake (and / or who loves you for your own sake)?
+- Do you think most (or all) friendship aims at personal gain?
+Can you think of an example of a friend you love for their own sake (and/or who loves you for your own sake)?